 Halloween Traditions in the UK

-Throughout Britain, Halloween has traditionally been celebrated with parties where guests are often expected to arrive in a costume.
+Throughout Britain, Halloween has traditionally been celebrated with parties where guests are often expected to arrive in costume.
 In the 1920s those costumes would have been handmade.
 The upper classes would hold costume balls; downstairs affairs would be less formal.
 Children’s games including bobbing for apples and telling ghost stories.

 Traditional Halloween Foods

 Halloween is more than just candy.
 Celebrate Halloween as they do in the UK with traditional dishes.